-As ghostwriters ourselves, our profiles are not very public and we also have a restricted or limited portfolio to share with the clients.
+As ghostwriters ourselves, our profiles are not very public and we also have a restricted or limited past clients portfolio to share.
 Therefore, do your due diligence before you begin your hunt!

-The best place to start looking for a ghostwriter is a few simple searches on Google:
+The best place to start looking for a ghostwriter is a few simple searches on Google, Bing, Yahoo Etc:

 These search queries will give you the results of individuals and agencies who currently have the best ghostwriters.